seblucas/www-blog/content/en/tips/archlinux-configure-xdebug.md

-/*
+---
-Title: How to install and configure Xdebug with Archlinux
+title: "How to install and configure Xdebug with Archlinux"
-Description:
-Author: Sébastien Lucas
-Date: 2012/11/05
-Robots: noindex,nofollow
-Language: en
-Tags: archlinux,php
-*/
+date: 2012-11-05
+tags: [archlinux,php]
+slug: archlinux-configure-xdebug
+aliases: [/en/tips/archlinux-configure-xdebug]
+---
 # How to install and configure Xdebug with Archlinux

 TODO